-Please note, if an original submission is approved by the Editorial Board for publication and the article is published elsewhere either before the SDN publication date or within thirty days after, the author will receive no honorarium from SDN.
+Please note, if an original submission is approved by the Editorial Board for publication and the article is published elsewhere either before the SDN publication date or within two weeks after, the author will receive no honorarium from SDN.

 Want to make sure you article is accepted?

 Follow these tips to make sure your article is a good fit for publication on SDN: